 Nanoparticles based upon semi-conductor materials are potentially very useful in the life sciences because of their unique fluorescent properties, which allow the fate of these nanoparticles within cells to be tracked using microscopes.
 However, many of these nanoparticles contain cadmium, which is highly toxic to cells.
 At Newcastle we are developing a class of silicon nanoparticle (sometimes known as silicon quantum dots), which are fluorescent but lack the toxicity associated with many other semi-conductor nanoparticles.
 We have recently shown in the journal Nanoscale that the fluorescence of silicon nanoparticles can be enhanced by co-encapsulating them alongside gold nanoparticles inside of larger polymer nanoparticles.
 It is well-known that gold nanoparticles can enhance the fluorescence of nearby species, and by co-encapsulating both gold and silicon nanoparticles within a larger polymeric package ensures that they are spatially close to one another.
-Co-encapsulation also improves processability, and we have shown that the composite nanoparticles can be inkjet printed onto surfaces.
 These composite nanoparticles are expected to widen the scope of applications for both silicon and noble metal-nano devices.
 This work was performed by DAF group member Noor Aniza Harun, in collaboration with Dr Matthew Benning (School of Mechanical and Systems Engineering) and Dr Ben Horrocks (School of Chemistry).
 Read the article by clicking here.

 Transmission electron micrographs showing Au nanoparticles encapsulated inside of larger polymer nanoparticles (about 100 - 150 nm in diameter).
 Because Si is essentially transparent in this technique, its presence is confirmed in separate spectroscopic experiments.